French citizen among six arrested over plan to kill Madagascar president -minister | Law-Order

 - France

 A French citizen is among six people arrested on suspicion of involvement in a plot to kill Madagascar's president, the Indian Ocean island's public security minister said.
-"One of the arrested people is French, two of them are bi-national: Malagasy and French.
-The three others are Malagasy," Rodellys Fanomezantsoa Randrianarison said late on Thursday.
+"One of the arrested people in French, two of them are bi-national - Malagasy and French.
+The three others are Malagasy," Rodellys Fanomezantsoa Randrianarison told a news conference late on Thursday.

-Patrick Rajoelina, an adviser to President Andry Rajoelina, said two of those arrested had previously worked in the French military.
 Madagascar's attorney general said on Thursday police had arrested the six following what officials said was a months-long investigation.
+Patrick Rajoelina, an adviser to President Andry Rajoelina, told Reuters on Friday that two of those arrested had previously worked in the French military.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)